Medicare in Kansas

 Original Medicare continues to be the prevalent choice for Kansas beneficiaries.
 Learn about recent Medicare trends in Kansas:

-- In 2017, Original Medicare continues to outnumber Medicare Advantage enrollment in Kansas, with 423,137beneficiaries enrolled in the federal program, compared with 81,349enrolled in a Medicare Advantage plan.
+- In 2018, Original Medicare continues to outnumber Medicare Advantage enrollment in Kansas, with 427,200 beneficiaries enrolled in the federal program, compared with 89,556 enrolled in a Medicare Advantage and other health plans.

-- In 2017, most Kansas beneficiaries with Part D prescription drug coverage get their benefits through a stand-alone Medicare Prescription Drug Plan (81%) versus a Medicare Advantage Prescription Drug plan (19%).
+- In 2018, most Kansas beneficiaries with Medicare Part D prescription drug coverage get their benefits through a stand-alone Medicare Prescription Drug Plan (80%) versus a Medicare Advantage Prescription Drug plan (20%).
 This trend aligns with the fact that the majority of Kansas beneficiaries are enrolled in Original Medicare.

-- In 2017, a majority of Kansas residents with Part D (78%) had access to prescription drug coverage with a lower premium than what they paid in 2016.
+- In 2018, a majority of Kansas residents with Medicare Part D (75%) had access to prescription drug coverage with a lower premium than what they paid in 2017.

-- All Kansas beneficiaries had access to a Medicare Advantage plan in 2017.
+- All Kansas Medicare beneficiaries had access to a Medicare Advantage plan in 2018.

 Would you like more information on Medicare coverage in Kansas?
 Just enter your zip code into the tool on this page to find Medicare plan options in your Kansas service area.